-We are a development-stage specialty pharmaceutical company focused on the development and commercialization of novel prescription drugs targeting rare (orphan) neuromuscular and neurological diseases.
-We currently have three pharmaceutical products in development:
+We are a biopharmaceutical company focused on developing and commercializing innovative therapies for people with rare debilitating diseases.
+We currently have three drug candidates in development:

-In October 2012, we licensed the North American rights to FirdapseTM, a proprietary form of amifampridine phosphate, or chemically known as 3,4diaminopyridine phosphate, from BioMarin Pharmaceutical Inc. (BioMarin).
-As part of our agreements with BioMarin, we have taken over the sponsorship of an ongoing Phase 3 clinical trial evaluating FirdapseTM for the treatment of Lambert-Eaton Myasthenic Syndrome, or LEMS, a rare and sometimes fatal autoimmune disease characterized by muscle weakness.
-We also hope to evaluate FirdapseTM for the treatment of other neuromuscular orphan indications such as certain forms of Congenital Myasthenic Syndrome and Myasthenia Gravis.
-In August 2013, we were granted "breakthrough therapy designation" by the U.S. Food & Drug Administration (FDA) for FirdapseTM for the treatment of LEMS.
+In October 2012, we licensed the North American rights to Firdapse[TM], a proprietary form of amifampridine phosphate, or chemically known as 3,4diaminopyridine phosphate, from BioMarin Pharmaceutical Inc. (BioMarin).
+As part of our agreements with BioMarin, we took over the sponsorship of an ongoing Phase 3 clinical trial evaluating Firdapse[TM] for the treatment of Lambert-Eaton Myasthenic Syndrome, or LEMS, a rare and sometimes fatal autoimmune disease characterized by muscle weakness.
+We also hope to evaluate Firdapse[TM] for the treatment of other neuromuscular orphan indications such as certain forms of Congenital Myasthenic Syndromes and Myasthenia Gravis (MuSK myasthenia gravis).
+In August 2013, we were granted "breakthrough therapy designation" by the U.S. Food & Drug Administration (FDA) for Firdapse[TM] for the treatment of LEMS and, in March 2015, we were granted orphan drug designation for Firdapse[TM] for the treatment of patients with CMS.

-The chemical entity 3,4-diaminopyridine (3,4-DAP), or its phosphate salt, has never been approved by the FDA for any indication.
+The chemical entity 3,4-diaminopyridine (3,4-DAP) has never been approved by the FDA for any indication.
 If we are the first pharmaceutical company to obtain approval for an amifampridine-based product, we will be eligible to receive five years of marketing exclusivity with respect to the use of this product for any indication.
-Further, since FirdapseTM for the treatment of LEMS has previously been granted Orphan Drug Designation by the FDA, FirdapseTM is also eligible to receive seven years of marketing exclusivity for this indication, running concurrently with the five-year exclusivity described above.
+Further, because Firdapse[TM] for the treatment of LEMS has previously been granted Orphan Drug Designation by the FDA, the product is also eligible to receive seven years of marketing exclusivity for this indication, running concurrently with the five years of marketing exclusivity described above if both exclusivities are granted.